evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 You can choose between two types of headlights for the Peugot E-3008 Long Range.

 - **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.
-- The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+- The  comes equipped with advanced LED Matrix headlights.
+This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
+For enhanced safety, the headlights also include corner lights that illuminate the side when turning.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 {{< sitefiguresized thumb="models/peugot/3008/e-3008_long_range/headlights_1_st.jpg" title="Peugot E-3008 Long Range" width="3000" height="2250"  >}}

 ## Advanced Driver Assistance Systems

-The Peugot E-3008 Long Range includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Peugot E-3008 Long Range features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 ### Safety Systems